Nice to meet you.

 When it comes to managing global teams, Deel doesn’t just handle the nuts and bolts of payroll and compliance.
 It also steps up its game with employee engagement features that genuinely make a difference.

-One of the standout aspects I love about Deel is how it integrates employee feedback seamlessly into the workflow.
+One of the standout aspects I read about repeatedly was how Deel integrates employee feedback seamlessly into the workflow.
 The customer satisfaction surveys aren't just there for show; they provide real, actionable insights that help gauge employee sentiments.
 It's refreshing to see a tool that doesn't treat engagement as an afterthought but as an integral part of team management.

 Deel

-Deel also makes recognizing employees a breeze.
-I especially like the feature that allows sending vouchers directly to employees.
-It’s a simple yet effective way to show appreciation, whether it's for hitting milestones or just to boost morale.
-This small touch goes a long way in maintaining motivation across remote teams.
+Deel is said to make recognizing employees a breeze, and I really appreciate that.
+There are features that allow sending vouchers directly to employees.
+It’s a simple yet effective way to show appreciation, whether for hitting milestones or just to boost morale.
+This thoughtful touch plays a significant role in maintaining motivation, especially for remote teams.

 What I like about Deel:

-• The onboarding process is incredibly smooth, making it simple to get started without any confusion.
+• From what I gathered after reading several reviews, the onboarding process seems to be incredibly smooth, making it simple to get started without any confusion.

-• I appreciate how Deel gathers feedback through customer satisfaction surveys, which helps in understanding employee sentiments better.
+• Quite a few users appreciated how Deel gathers feedback through satisfaction surveys, which helps in understanding employee sentiments better.

 What G2 users like about Deel: